 Technical analysis is based on the study of stocks’ chart prices and patterns.
 Knowing how to read stock charts is critical because charts capture the full history of a stock’s past performance.

-As part of the application process to my, I have a free master class where I explain some of the fundamentals of technical analysis and provide some examples that show how I’ve gotten ahead using this trading approach.
+As part of the application process to my Trading Challenge, I have a free master class where I explain some of the fundamentals of technical analysis and provide some examples that show how I’ve gotten ahead using this trading approach.

 Then we have fundamental analysis.
 You don’t need to be an expert on this, but it doesn’t hurt to know how to read financial information, earnings, and estimates.

 Knowing these two approaches is undoubtedly helpful.
 It can help filter out the noise and get to the real gems.
 That’s what finding opportunities is all about.

 Liquidity, volume, and price are three critical variables related to technical analysis that every trader or investor must know.
 If you’re an active trader, this is even more important.